starcat-io/jupiter-nano/jupiter-nano/to-do.md

 ## To Do

-- figure out where to place the ferrite beads
- - look at Giant Board placement
-- retune SDMMC1_DAT3
-- route pin traces
 - route remaining BGA traces
 - route remaining traces
+- check USB track lengths and retune if necessary
+- check SDMMC1 track lengths and retune if necessary

 ## Done

+- route pin traces
+- figure out where to place the ferrite beads- at the entrance to the chip pins
+ - look at Giant Board placement
 - move VDDIODDR caps to BGA footprint
+- fix VDDPIO0-3 connections
 - route all VDDIODDR traces
 - route all VDDCORE traces
 - add new VDDCORE caps